Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/setup-local-mcp.md

 ### Environment variable configuration

 If you need to configure multiple environment variables or prefer to manage them separately, you can use environment variables.
-You will need to configure environment variables to access the tools.
 If you are only using the dbt CLI commands, you do not need to supply the dbt platform-specific environment variables, and vice versa.
 ## Sample environment file

 Here is an example of the file: